MLXIO

 The company is also adding Adaptive Loudness, which adjusts “audio playback tonality” based on listening volume and environment.
 The practical pitch: when ANC does not fully cut through a loud setting, the headphones can adjust the sound profile instead of making users manually tweak EQ or simply raise the volume.

-That feature set puts the Milton A.N.C. closer to Marshall’s premium wireless tier than its simpler on-ear models, even though the form factor stays compact.
+That feature set puts the Milton A.N.C. closer to Marshall’s premium wireless headphones tier than its simpler on-ear models, even though the form factor stays compact.

 Milton A.N.C. revives Marshall’s compact noise-canceling design after the Mid A.N.C.